Course Title: Introduction to Marine Science Diving and Coral Reefs

 Hands-on experience participating in fundamental & applied marine science research and conservation

 Explore the Caribbean islands, learn deckhand and seamanship skills, perform SCUBA and snorkeling based field work

 The setting for this program is the beautiful Caribbean archipelago known as the British Virgin Islands (BVIs).
 The BVIs are one of the Caribbeans most unspoiled secrets, and are made up of a cluster of dozens of small volcanic islands surrounded by turquoise blue water.
 The idyllic scenery topside is complemented by a fascinating world beneath the sea, where coral reefs, shipwrecks, and seagrass beds provide the ideal natural laboratory for exploration.
-The base from which the program is operated isn’t restricted to one of these tropical islands, but instead is an 80 foot luxury Burger yacht fully equipped as a long-range, live-aboard dive and research vessel that we cruise throughout the island chain.
+The base from which the program is operated isn’t restricted to one of these tropical islands, but instead is a modern yacht fully equipped as a long-range, live-aboard dive and research vessel that we cruise throughout the island chain.
 For 15 days this live-aboard floating classroom, laboratory, and research platform will carry us through the diverse suite of tropical marine habitats, with a new environment and anchorage to explore each day.

 The marine science instruction gives students a firsthand instruction to the biology, ecology, and conservation of Caribbean coral reef ecosystems.
 Lab and classroom instruction are combined with scuba-diving and snorkeling to teach students how to identify the Caribbean reef fish, coral, algae, sea turtles, and invertebrate creatures that make up a coral reef.
 The population and community-level ecology that describes the interactions between these organisms and the environment in which they live will then be discussed, providing students the opportunity to observe and learn about this environment simultaneously.
 Critical conservation issues and management strategies for reef ecosystems will expose students to the major issues and questions that challenge scientists in this discipline today.
 The lectures on these concepts will be complemented by discussion of contemporary research in the literature and case studies.